Tannerguo/tannerguo.github.io/_pages/about.md

 - Conducting repairs, maintenance, and enhancements on various electronic items and systems such as refrigerators, washing machines, sound systems and Lithium Ion battery packs
 - Currently reading: "Surviving The Great Depression of 1990: Protect Your Assets and Investments - and Come Out on Top"
 - Disassembling and repurposing old battery packs, including those from laptops and power tools, by conducting capacity tests on individual cells.
 The process culminates in the reconfiguration and spot welding of a new battery pack using a combination of cells.
-- Tanner currently holds 2 Trademarks approved by the Intellectual Property Office of New Zealand

 <br/>